Chocolate Chip Cookie n’ Oreo Knock your socks off Brownie Bars

 Preheat the oven to 350 and line a 9X13″ pan with parchment paper

-Cream the butter and sugar until light and fluffy.
+Cream the butter and both sugars (brown and granulated) until light and fluffy.
 Add eggs followed by vanilla and mix well.

 Add the flour, baking soda and salt and continue to beat until well combined.
 Fold in the chocolate chips.